designstem/fachwerk/docs/tutorials/art.md

 ### The loop

 Great, now let's put those numbers to work.
-Let's draw three circles and our numbers will be their `x` coordinates.
+Let's draw three circles, and our numbers will be their `x` coordinates.

 To draw the actual circles, we need to <var>loop</var> over the three numbers.
-At each step in the loop, the `x` value will the respective number in the array.
+At each step in the loop, the `x` value will increase.

-Which step?|Current `x` value in array
+Which step?|Current `x` value in the array
 ---|---
 First|`-1`
 Second|`0`